10 Best Instagram Photo Locations in Iceland

-Moreover, in Iceland you can experience the amazing Midnight Sun or late Winter sunrises even at 11 am what creates distinctive light and ambience on your photographs.
+Moreover, in Iceland you can experience the amazing Midnight Sun or late Winter sunrises even at 11 am what creates distinctive light and ambiance on your photographs.
 Not even mentioning the natural phenomenon of the Northern Lights attracting to Iceland thousands of tourists every year with their tripods and camera lenses.

-Black sand beaches, spectacular sea cliffs, breath-taking waterfalls, lava fields, ice caves, glacier lagoons etc.. these are only some of the examples of locations for your perfect Instagram shots.
+Black sand beaches, spectacular sea cliffs, breath-taking waterfalls, lava fields, ice caves, glacier lagoons, etc..
+These are only some of the examples of locations for your perfect Instagram shots.

 Here is our list of the best Instagram photo locations in Iceland:

-Hallgrimskirkja is the most recognizable building in Reykjavik and probably in whole Iceland.
+Hallgrimskirkja is the most recognizable building in Reykjavik and probably in the whole Iceland.
 This modern church it's a city's main landmark towering over net of traditional cute Icelandic houses with various colors of the elevations.
-There are people there making photos at nearly every time of the day.
+There are people there taking photos at nearly every time of the day.
 Did you know that the design of the elevation the church was inspired by the basalt lava columns on Reynisfjara black sand beach on the Icelandic South Coast?

 The sculpture of Sun Voyager in another popular Instagramer's spot in Reykjavik.
 It is located 5 min walk from Harpa Concert Hall and just at the Faxafloi Bay in Reykjavik which makes it perfect a photo location to catch the Midnight Sun.
 From here you can admire also silhouette of the Esja Mountain range batched in colorful sun rays.